lspahija/blizzardberry/README.md

 ## Deploy

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Architecture and notes
+## Architecture

-- admin portal where app/website owner pastes in their OpenAPI spec, the spec is parsed into json and the json is saved as tools
+- admin portal where app/website owner pastes in their OpenAPI spec. the spec is parsed with each endpoint becoming an action.
 (also support dropping in curl commands)

-- when an end-user uses the app's chatbot, and wants to perform an action, the LLM retrieves the tool corresponding to that action
+- when an end-user uses the app's chatbot and wants to perform an action, the LLM retrieves the tool corresponding to that action

 - the chatbot frontend widget populates a fetch request with the tool's url, http method, headers, and body and executes the request